nataliatesarova/quiz/README.md

 <!--- ADD IMAGE OF Favicon in browser-->

-* The Quiz World title followed by Let's practice capital cities clearly conveys the subject matter and fun educatiional intention of the quiz and prompts the user to click the start button.
+* The Quiz World title followed by Let's practice capital cities clearly conveys the subject matter and fun educational intention of the quiz and prompts the user to click the start button.
 The start button changes color from grey to blue when the cursor is hovered over.
 The welcome title and start button are presented in an overlay screen which disappears on pressing the start button which is then followed with the first quiz question.

 <!--- ADD IMAGE OF Title overlay -->